-Kerry Moss, MD: Safe Passage for Outstanding Pediatric Clinical Care
+West Haven Medical Group: Safe Passage Award for Outstanding Clinical Care

-Rebecca Gagne Henderson, APRN, ACHPN, PhDc: Safe Passage for Outstanding Clinical Care
+Aspire Healthcare Agency: Safe Passage Award for Outstanding Clinical Care

-Karen Mulvihill, DNP, APRN, FNP, ACHPN: Excellence in Achievement for Public Service in End-of-Life Care
+Cathy Ludlum, BA: Excellence in Achievement for Public Service In End-of-Life Care

-This year CTEOL will focus on developing partnerships with organizations and volunteers that are committed to increasing awareness of palliative and end-of-life care for citizens and clinicians in Connecticut.
-For example, the CTEOL Board agreed to share educational documents and resources with Care Decisions Connecticut, in order to expand our outreach.
-Connecticut Hospital Association (CHA) developed Care Decisions Connecticut in collaboration with the clinical partners spanning throughout CT, including representatives from our state government.
-We have several other opportunities that are in the planning stages, and we look forward to sharing these with you in the near future.
-Meantime, please renew your membership today, at: https://www.ctendoflifecare.org/join-us.html and consider participating on one of our committees: the Education Committee, Annual Meeting Committee, or Strategic Planning Committee.
+In the meantime, please renew your membership today, at: https://www.ctendoflifecare.org/join-us.html and consider participating on one of our committees: the Education Committee, Annual Meeting Committee, or Strategic Planning Committee.
 CTEOL also invites you to circulate this letter to your colleagues, who may be interested in becoming a new member of our critically important organization.
-As we enter 2017, please check our website https://www.ctendoflifecare.org/ regularly for updates regarding CTEOL’s important initiatives and programs for the coming year.
+Please continue to check our website throughout the year at: https://www.ctendoflifecare.org for updates regarding CTEOL’s important initiatives and programs for the coming year.

 Eileen O’Shea, DNP, APRN, PCNS-BS, CHPPN